liambutler-lawrence/star-events/README.md

 ## Deep Linking

 I implemented this challenge requirement using the URL scheme "starevents".
-The following hostnames are allowed:
+The following hostnames are supported:
 - events: Opens the list of events
 - event (with integer query parameter "id"): Opens the detail screen for a specific event, using the "id" field from the JSON response

 Examples:
 - starevents://events
-- starevents://event?q=8
+- starevents://event?id=8